sjpiper145/MakerSkillTree/README.md

 💬 Join the discussion and chat about Skill Trees and Skill Seeker, the book on the [MAKE Discord](https://discord.gg/EmTfF2WsGJ), and find out how to [contribute to the project on the wiki](https://github.com/sjpiper145/MakerSkillTree/wiki).

 💖 Enjoying the Skill Trees Project?
-[Buy me a coffee!](https://ko-fi.com/stephpiper) ☕
+[Buy me a coffee!](https://ko-fi.com/stephpiper) ☕ or consider [Sponsoring this Project!](https://github.com/sponsors/sjpiper145)

 # How to use